Angular CLI – Local Branch Compiling for Mac Users

 6. After the branch is compiled successfully, it can be accessed by any device connected to the same LAN.
 In the browser, add the URL: https://IPv4 Address:4200/api

-Note: After entering the URL, the error “Your connection is not private” will show.
+Note: The error “Your connection is not private” will show after entering the URL.
 Use the advanced button to proceed to the entered URL.

 More about local branch compiling and our services here: